canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

     You need to repeat the signing every time you change the input model, because the signature is calculated based on the model.

-Before we continue, let's have an overview of our files :
+Before we continue, let's have an overview of the files inside our project directory:

 .. code-block:: console